mehdiborji/methylation/README.md

 The pipeline does several steps including splitting, trimming, barcode transfer from index reads into cDNA reads, potentially quality filtering reads, and collecting raw barcodes for barcode matching.

-- After this step a standalone adapater trimming is used using fastp
+- Adapater trimming is done using fastp

 ```
 sbatch ~/methylation/scripts/SLURM_trim_pipeline.sh /n/scratch/users/m/meb521/A22KHFFLT3_out xBO177
 ```

-- For the alignments we use `alig_parts` script does this with array jobs
+- Alignments are done with Bismark and array jobs, one task for each part

 ```
 sbatch ~/methylation/scripts/SLURM_align_parts.sh \